andthum/hpc_submit_scripts/CONTRIBUTING.rst

    git rebase main

-9. Push your commits to your fork on GitHub
+9. Push Your Commits to Your Fork on GitHub
 -------------------------------------------

 Immediatly after rebasing, push your changes to your fork's remote